H00fie/abap/README.md

 # ABAP
-A repository to store all the ABAP code written for learning and experimenting purposes.
+A repository to store all the ABAP code written for learning and experimenting purposes

 ---
 This repository stores both the single file containing all the ABAP code that was written outside of everyday tasks and all the separate files containing every program.
 Due to the nature of ABAP programs, initially it is all stored within a single file - abap.
 The file is divided into separate programs on the level of the code itself.
 Each program is placed in its own section.